nyu-dh/website/source/funding/grad-fellowships/faq.md

 ## Eligibility FAQ

-**Q: an I apply more than once?**
+**Q: Can I apply more than once?**
   > Yes.
-We encourage students to reapply if we think their project will benefit from the program at a different stage in their research.
-Students can only win the fellowship once during their time at NYU.
+We especially encourage students to reapply if your project will benefit from the program at a different stage in your research.
+Students may only receive the fellowship once during their time at NYU.

 **Q: Can the funding support summer writing?**
-  > Projects that involve digital humanities components (computational analysis and data visualization, web development, digital exhibitions, mobile apps, etc.) will be favored over critical internet studies projects whose outputs align with more conventional outputs.
+  > Projects that involve digital humanities components (computational analysis and data visualization, web development, digital exhibitions, mobile apps, etc.) will be favored over critical studies projects whose outputs align with more conventional outputs.

 **Q: What kinds of fellowship projects get selected?**
   > You can browse [past projects](/funding/grad-fellowships/#past-fellows) to see the range.
 Ideally the application will demonstrate the academic merit of the project, its contribution to the applicant’s course of study, and its feasibility in the timeline proposed.
 We especially welcome projects that give voice or expression to underrepresented communities; that engage with the urban fabric of the cities in which NYU has campuses; and that contribute to the emerging subfield of Global Digital Humanities.